zarthcode/MFile/README.md

 MFile
 =========

 This is an update to the winAVR MFile meant to make my life with AVR on linux (and with AS6) a bit easier.
-I will eventualy add some additional tools to facilitate:
+I will eventually add some additional tools to facilitate:

 - Creation of Makefiles using an existing AS6 project as a source.
 - Creation of AS6 .cproj files to facilitate debugging